More maths for everyone

 November 22, 2017

-Helping the next generation to master maths concepts, be confident mathematicians and proud problem solvers is our responsibility as educators and parents.
+Helping the next generation to master maths concepts, be confident mathematicians and proud problem solvers is our responsibility as maths teachers, educators and parents.

 Here are a few top tips you can follow with your children to help them have a good understanding of budgets:

 Get them involved with shopping.

 Give them a budget to spend for the week and get them to meal plan.
 What ingredients will they need?
 How many meals do they need to make?
 Do they have enough funds for all the food you want to buy?
 Get them to think about looking at different brands or supermarkets to see if they can get more for their money.

 Teach them about interest rates.

 Does your child often turn to the bank of Mum and Dad to borrow money for that new outfit/video game/phone etc that they just have to have?

 Give them some options.
 Option 1, they can either save up their pocket money or do jobs each week to earn the money which they need to save up before they can buy it.
 Option 2, you will give them the money upfront, but they then have to pay you back with interest.
 So if they want £50 they have to give you £55 back over a set period of time.

 This way they will start to understand the debt they could create by using loans.